-I am a social anthropologist with special interests in migration regimes, racism, gender, social inequality and the precarization of life and labour in urban spaces.
+I am a social anthropologist with special interests in (anti-)racism, gender, migration regimes, social inequality and the precarization of life and labour in urban spaces.
 I like to explore the intersections of academic, activist, and artistic practices.

-From October 2020 to September 2021, I am guest professor for gender, migration and globalization at the Institute of Social Sciences at the University of Augsburg.
+From October 2020 to September 2021, I was a guest professor for gender, migration and globalization at the Institute of Social Sciences at the University of Augsburg.